bgplab/bgplab/ibgp/1-edge/index.md

       Rx SAFI: Unicast
 ```

-Arista EOS is not exactly helpful in this scenario; you have to guess that the underlying root cause is that the BGP next hop is not reachable.
+Arista EOS is not exactly helpful in this scenario; you have to guess that the underlying root cause is that the BGP next hop is not reachable[^NHNR].

-!!!
-Warning
-    Most environments supported by _netlab_ add a default route (pointing to the management interface) to the virtual machines or containers running in a virtual lab.
-In many cases (including all Vagrant boxes built using _netlab_-provided build recipes), the management interface belongs to a separate VRF and does not interfere with the in-lab IP routing.

-    However, on Arista cEOS and other network devices that do not use a separate network management VRF _and_ accept the default route as a valid route toward a BGP next hop, the IBGP prefix will be valid, but the resulting route will point to the management interface.
+[^NHNR]: Some network devices consider any BGP next hop reachable if they have a default route.
+That can happen in a virtual lab if the lab device does not use a management VRF -- most lab environments use DHCP to add the default route pointing to the management interface.
+When that default route appears in the global IP routing table, the IBGP prefix could be considered valid, but the resulting route would point to the management interface.

 ## Fix the BGP Next Hop of IBGP Prefixes